An Operation As Treatment For Snoring

 The Reasoning Behind Having An Operation

 Snoring is the end result of a vibration happening in the upper airway.
 Which includes parts of the ear, nose and throat.
-Due to blockages, turbulence is caused during respiration.
-While we breathe virtually the whole day, we only snore at night because our muscle activation/tone is reduced while we sleep which ends up collapsing some tissues.
+Sometimes blockages and turbulence occur during respiration.
+We breathe throughout the whole day, however we only snore at night.
+Our throat muscles involuntarily activate at night which reduces muscle tone.
+It results in our throat tissues collapsing.
 Plus, the relaxed muscles cannot prevent themselves from colliding.
 As a result, there are some circumstances where an operation as treatment to stop snoring is unavoidable.

 Snoring can basically originate anywhere from the nose down to the vocal chords.
 Recently, researchers discovered that the tongue plays certain roles in causing and aggravating one’s snores.

 Snoring is involuntary, so there’s no use of trying to control it at will.
-It also can’t be cured using simple measures.
-However, it can be controlled by means of various devices and techniques.
+Snoring can’t be cured using simple measures.
+However, snoring can be controlled by means of various devices and techniques.

 However, when snoring becomes too difficult for commonly applied methods to eliminate the annoying sounds, it could be prudent to check on a possible operation as treatment to deal with it.
 There are various surgical procedures to correct this sleeping problem.
-But not all may be used in all cases.
+But not all surgical procedures will be used in some cases.

-Sometimes, thorough evaluation of the physical and physiological factors must be rendered before an otolaryngologist would come up with the most effective measures.
-Otolaryngologists are the specialists on problems directly related with the ear, nose and throat.
+A thorough evaluation of physical and physiological factors must be evaluated before an otolaryngologist can come up with the most effective treatment.
+Otolaryngologists are specialists on problems directly related with the ear, nose and throat.